 Wet Wipes

-Mr Malpass reported that both the Welsh and Scottish devolved assemblies had conducted consultations on proposals to ban wipes containing plastic and Defra had a call for evidence on the same.
-UKCPI had responded to all three with a robust position, especially regarding PCHS wipes and biocidal wipes, which had similarities with the submission by CTPA.
+Mr Malpass reported that both the Welsh and Scottish devolved assemblies had conducted consultations in 2020 and 2022 respectively on proposals to ban wipes containing plastic and Defra had a call for evidence on the same.
+UKCPI had responded to all three with a robust position, especially regarding PC&H wipes and biocidal wipes.
+Overall our position was aligned with those from CTPA and AHPMA.
 The timeline for the proposals in Wales is legislation developed during Q4 2022 to Q2 2023 with transition periods to allow implementation.
 Mr Plepys noted that retailers were acting ahead of any regulation.
-Ms Nortje asked if there was any clarity on how you would distinguish between a PCHS product and a consumer product.
+Ms Nortje asked if there was any clarity on how you would distinguish between a PC&H product and a consumer product.
 Mr Malpass replied that he had not seen anything in writing but felt it could be based on use location e.g. a care home and Mr Plepys added that it could also by based on the distribution outlet.
 Mrs Fenwick asked what the next steps in the Defra process were and Mr Malpass replied that that had not been shared with stakeholders yet.

 Ms Katsouli and Mr McKay joined the meeting.